jeaiii/ce/README.md

     I: { "$": "info", "$msg": "The answer is 42!" }
 ```
 ### atomic.h
-- ultra low overhead atomics similar to `std::atomic<T>`, but using refernce parameters and minimal function call depth for good debug and optimal release codegen
+- ultra low overhead atomics similar to `std::atomic<T>`, but using reference parameters and minimal function call depth for optimal debug and release codegen
 ### cdt.h
 - constrained delaunay triangulation with low memory footprint integer
 ### dictionary.h